justMazi/snake-haskell/README.md

 In the rendering module the `GameState` is rendered onto a canvas together with a the edges bounding the playground.
 It also conditionaly renders the game over text.

 ### Conclusion

+This docs cover the main parts of the project, there is a bunch of other functions defined that I would say are mostly self explanatory or not as interestiong to be covered here.

 Even though things like setting up the `Gloss` package were indeed a bit painful, ultimately i learned a lot while doing this little project and it had helped me practice haskell enough to pass the exam without any major issues.
 I tried to structure the project in the cleanest way possible, but frankly having no production experience with haskell this is what i ended up with.